-The LTE Positioning Protocol (LPP) is terminated between a target device (the UE in the control-plane case or SET in the user-plane case) and a positioning server (the LMF in the control-plane case or SLP in the user-plane case).
-It may use either the control- or user-plane protocols as underlying transport.
-In this specification, only control plane use of LPP is defined.
-User plane support of LPP is defined in [15] and [16].
+The LTE Positioning Protocol (LPP) is terminated between a target device and a positioning server.
+LPP may use either the control-plane or user-plane protocols of 3GPP 5GS as underlying transport.
+A target device is the UE in the control-plane case or SET or UE in the user-plane case, and a positioning server is the LMF in the control-plane case or SLP or LMF in the user-plane case.